France to review military cooperation with Russia in future sanctions

 "France and the European Union will not recognise the validity of this pseudo consultation," Hollande said.
 "There will be sanctions Monday on visas and assets of a certain number of individuals if there is no de-escalation."

-(Additional reporting by Chine Labbe and Elizabeth Pineau in Paris and Phil Stewart in Washington, editing by Mark Heinrich and Cynthia Osterman)
+(Additional reporting by Chine Labbe and Elizabeth Pineau, editing by Mark Heinrich)